 5. Full-Screen Album And Movie Art Combined With Controls

 Here’s another fun feature for those who stream music or movies.
-KitKat allows not only full-screen album and movie art to appear, there’s also controls that let users play, pause, skip ahead or lock the device’s screen.
+KitKat allows full-screen album and movie art to appear, plus there’s also controls that let users play, pause, skip ahead, or lock the device’s screen.

 4. Support for Integrated Pedometer

 If you’ve been looking to invest into something like a FitBit, or are looking to lighten up your gadget load, you’ll really enjoy this feature.
 Since the Nexus 5 is equipped with sensors that support pedometer functions, KitKat can enable this hardware through apps like Move.

 Unlike previous versions of Android, where those intrusive status bar and navigation buttons remained on the screen, KitKat comes with a feature that hides everything while reading or watching a movie.
 If you want to get back the status bar and navigation buttons simply swipe the edge.

 If you ever wanted an unlimited amount of app shortcuts, folders, and widgets on your home screen panels, you’re in luck.
 KitKat contains such an ability.
 So go crazy.